zvigrinberg/keycloak-examples/quarkus/README.md

 content-length: 0
 ```

-7. For your convenience , please find below a postman collection and environment files attached , with all endpoints to authenticate to retrieve tokens , and to Invoke the API endpoints, just change the environment variables( their scope is collection, not global) according to the users' passwords and with the right addresses and ports, kindly import them to your postman client:
+7. For your convenience , please find below a postman collection and environment files attached , with all endpoints to authenticate to retrieve tokens , and to Invoke the API endpoints, just change the environment variables( their scope is collection, not global) according to the users' passwords and with the right addresses and ports.

+   kindly import them to your postman client:
 - [Postman Collection](./resources/postman-collection-keycloak-endpoints.json)
 - [Postman Environment](./resources/postman-quarkus-keycloak-environment-local.json)